helsingborg-stad/project-synchronizer/README.md

 ## Configuration
 A project specific configuration file is used to define which file and optionally which properties of a file that should be synchronized.
 The composition of the configuration is quite straight forward.

 Commandline options (except for the --config parameter) can be stored in the configurationfile.
-If the corresponding commandline options is provided, they will take prescedence.
+If the corresponding options are provided on the commandline, they will take prescedence.

 ```
 {
 	"source": "...",
 	"target": "...",
-	"force": true,
+	"force": true|false,
 	"files": { <see below> }
 }
 ```